NextronSystems/thor-manual/signatures/yara.rst

  - Numeric values are printed normally (with base 10; e.g., use ``32`` for REG_DWORD 0x00000020).
  - String values are printed normally.

-This means that you can write a Yara rule that looks like this (remember to escape all backslashes):
+This means you can write a YARA rule such as the following.
+Remember to escape all backslashes:

 .. code-block:: yara